The Zaragoza Experience

 Modern Tapas: For the contemporary small plates, guests can choose from three diverse categories: land, sea, and earth.
-Popular dishes in order of their respective lists include the slow cooked short ribs served over a bed of pappardelle and topped with a port wine reduction; sweet and spicy watermelon calamari that is fried and sautéed with fresh watermelon; and artichoke stuffed with mascarpone cheese and wrapped in prosciutto, served over an orange sauce.
+Popular dishes in order of their respective lists include the slow-cooked short ribs served over a bed of pappardelle and topped with a port wine reduction; sweet and spicy watermelon calamari that is fried and sautéed with fresh watermelon; and artichoke stuffed with mascarpone cheese and wrapped in prosciutto, served over an orange sauce.

 Garden: The chopped salad is a customer favorite at Zaragoza.
-It consists of mixed greens with grilled endive, goat cheese, candied almonds, fresh pears, and is drizzled with a balsamic vinaigrette.
+It consists of mixed greens with grilled endive, goat cheese, candied almonds, fresh pears, and it is drizzled with a balsamic vinaigrette.

-Snacks: Among the different sides, is fried goat cheese with honey for $8.
+Snacks: Among the different sides is fried goat cheese with honey for $8.

 Kids Menu: There are all the classic meals that children love but done to Zaragoza’s impeccable standards.
 Macaroni and cheese is just $6 and is made with orecchiette pasta that is tossed with housemade cheese sauce.

-Dessert: One of the top selling desserts is homemade Oreo bread pudding.
+Dessert: One of the top selling desserts is its homemade Oreo bread pudding.
 It even comes with a scoop of vanilla ice cream on the side.